 Dallas Man Sentenced To 10 Years For Distribution Of Methamphetamine

-SHREVEPORT, La. –United States Attorney Stephanie A. Finley announced thatVincent Carter, 36, of Dallas, Texas, was sentenced Thursday by U.S. District Judge S. Maurice Hicks, Jr., to ten years in prison and eight years of supervised release for distribution of methamphetamine.
+SHREVEPORT, La. – United States Attorney Stephanie A. Finley announced thatVincent Carter, 36, of Dallas, Texas, was sentenced Thursday by U.S. District Judge S. Maurice Hicks Jr. to 10 years in prison and eight years of supervised release for distribution of methamphetamine.

 According to evidence presented at the guilty plea, on October 4, 2012, Carter made a deal to buy methamphetamine.
 The meeting place was set in Natchitoches, La.
 Carter sold the drugs while authorities were monitoring the transaction.
 On October 10, 2012, Carter’s home was raided, and a .40 caliber semi-automatic pistol and a .380 semi-automatic pistol were found.
 He pleaded guilty on March 19, 2013, to one count of distribution of methamphetamine.